bananaoomarang/cljs-game-tutorial/README.md

 Experiment with self hosting CLJS code in the browser for interactive docs e.t.c.

 Currently serves a page with a CodeMirror editor that can eval arbritrary code.
-Try copying/pasting the code from `game.cljs`!

 ### Running ###